Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-You can give your cat a bully stick if you can closely monitor them.
-You can allow your cat to lick the bully stick or eat small pieces left over by your dog after they are done chewing the bully stick but avoid letting your cat chew the bully stick themselves.
+You could offer your cat a bully stick while you closely monitor them; you can also allow your cat to lick the bully stick or eat small pieces left over by your dog after they are done chewing the bully stick but avoid letting your cat chew the bully stick themselves.

-There are plenty of other cat treats and chews available that are safer alternatives to bully sticks, so you should consider the different options before giving your cat a bully stick.
+There are plenty of other cat treats available that are safer alternatives to bully sticks, so you should consider the different options before giving your cat a bully stick.

 Related Articles